pwa-builder/pwa-starter/README.md

 - Using the fluent Web Components, you can build native looking PWAs on Windows
 - Has everything needed to be installable in the browser
 - Is ready to be package for the app stores using [PWABuilder](https://www.pwabuilder.com)
+- Uses the [Azure Static Web Apps CLI](https://azure.github.io/static-web-apps-cli) which enables emulating your production environment locally, and gets you ready for deploying to Azure Static Web Apps!

 and all with just a few button clicks 😊.